ciraben/versioning/README.md

 In Git, we use tags to flag notable commits in a project.
 Use `git tag` to check existing tags on a project.
 There are two different kinds of tags.

-Lightweight tags (`git tag TAGNAME`) just label a specific commit.
+**Lightweight tags** (`git tag TAGNAME`) just label a specific commit.
 From the [Git website](https://git-scm.com/book/en/v2/Git-Basics-Tagging),
 >"[They are] basically the commit checksum stored in a file — no other information is kept."

-Annotated tags store a bit more info.
+**Annotated tags** store a bit more info.
 It sounds like they're the most useful for versioning with github.
-To declare a new version using a tag, do:
+To declare a new version using a tag:
 ```bash
 $ git tag -a v1.4 -m "version 1.4"
 ```